Durability Study: Cordova Park Observation Tower is Still a Winner After 20 Years

 Over a period of eight months, Strongwell’s engineering staff and Calhoun-Burns and Associates worked together to design and attach 170 composite stair treads, landing structures, stringers, handrail, and a cage system to the steel structure.
 This transformation turned the once abandoned structure into the tallest public observation tower in the Midwest in a public park.

-The amended refurbishment scope with composite materials was also how this structure was chosen by the Consulting Engineering Council of Iowa as the 1999 Grand Conceptor Awardee in the Engineering Excellence Awards category.
+The amended refurbishment scope with composite materials was also how this structure was chosen by the Consulting Engineering Council of Iowa as the Grand Conceptor Awardee in the Engineering Excellence Awards category in 1999.

 Since a short time after its opening, the tower has charged a modest entry fee of 50 cents per patron to fund potential refurbishment projects.
 Over 20 years and more than 325,000 visitors later, the owner of the structure, Marion County Conservation Department, reported that they have performed virtually no maintenance on the fiberglass portions of the structures since its public opening in 1999.